hsamala688/Fake-News-Analysis/README.md

 - eval_runtime: 97.5257
 - eval_samples_per_second: 45.3930
 - eval_steps_per_second: 5.6810
-- epoch: 3.0000
+- epoch: 10.0000

 These results were incredibly concerning because it indicated that the model was almost too accurate.
 This then indicated that there were several issues within our datasets.
 After performing verification tests we saw that every single row within the True.csv had the associated "REUTERS" tag to it, adding to the inflated accuracy measurements.
 Additionally, there were subject differences between the Fake.csv and True.csv with them both classifying articles differently.
 This then lead to us dropping the subject column for our NLP model training.
 As such we then made several modifications to our codebase to account for this:
 - At the start of the codebase we added a function to remove all the tags of <REUTERS> from our code and then created a brand new column to store all that new text information and deleted the old one
 - To optimize the training we changed several of our key metrics such as changing our eval_steps

-This was then the results of our second NLP model testing:
+### Second Round of NLP Model Testing Results:
 - eval_loss: 0.0259
 - eval_accuracy: 0.9964
 - eval_f1_score: 0.9963